apache/www-site/content/security/committers.md

 level of detail to include in the report is a matter of judgement.
 Generally, reports should contain enough information to enable people to assess the risk the vulnerability poses for their own system, and no more.
-Announcements do not normally include steps to reproduce the vulnerability or links to the exact fix.
+Announcements do not normally include steps to reproduce the vulnerability.

      Optionally, you can put the CVE into the `REVIEW` state to request a review from the Security team.
 You can discuss the disclosure